gaia-x-dases/xapi-lms/README.md

-# xAPI common profile for Open Education
+# xAPI LMS profile for Open Education

-This documentation intends to describe a xAPI common learning profile defined by the Gaia-X organisation.
+This documentation intends to describe LMS profile defined by the Gaia-X organisation.

-## Common learning profile
+## Statements

 - [Accessed a page](./statements/accessed_page.md)
 - [Accessed a file](./statements/accessed_file.md)